 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

-Yes, there are no restrictions for foreigners to own or occupy real estate in Costa Rica, either personally or as an owner of the capital stock of a company.
-The only restriction would be properties within the Maritime Zone (in front of the coast), since those ones can only be owned by Costa Ricans, or foreigners with a valid residency card, or through a company, in which at least 51% of its capital stock is owned by Costa Ricans.
+Yes, there are no restrictions for foreigners to own or occupy real estate in Costa Rica, either personally or as owner of the capital stock of a company.
+The only restriction would be the properties within the Maritime Zone (in front of the coasts), since those ones can only be owned by Costa Ricans, or foreigners with a valid residency card, or through a company, in which at least 51% of its capital stock is owned by Costa Ricans.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?